swapnil-mishra/twitter-add-list-nav/Readme.md

 This can also serve as tiny boilerplace code you wish to work on a chrome extensions.

+_Below is animated gif showing how to install it._
 ![installation steps for installing plugin](http://cdn.makeagif.com/media/1-02-2014/9tKTH2.gif)